KawtharAlomran/202275440-KawtharAlomran-assignment4/docs/technical-documentation.md

 - Hover effects were applied to project cards using `transform` and `box-shadow`
 - Buttons use an opacity change on hover to indicate interactivity
 - Navigation links include smooth opacity transitions
+- Simple animations were added to the skills section to improve visual feedback when displaying filtered content.

 All animations use `transition` to ensure smooth and non-distracting effects.